FullScreenShenanigans/EightBittr/packages/pixelrendr/README.md

 # PixelRendr.js

-A moderately inefficient graphics module designed to compress images as compressed text blobs, store the text blobs in a folder-like system, and later load those images via cached class-based lookups.
-These tasks are to be performed and cached quickly enough for use in real-time environments, such as video games.
+A moderately unusual graphics module designed to compress images as compressed text blobs and store the text blobs in a StringFilr.
+These tasks are performed and cached quickly enough for use in real-time environments, such as real-time video games.

 ## Summary